AlexTISYoung/snipar/docs/tutorial.rst

 The first step is to infer the identity-by-descent (IBD) segments shared between siblings.
 *snipar* contains a script, :ref:`ibd.py <ibd.py>`, that employs a Hidden Markov Model (HMM) to infer the IBD segments for the sibling pairs.
 The per-SNP genotyping error probability will be inferred from parent-offspring pairs when available;
-alternatively, a genotyping error probability can be provided using the --p_error option.
-By default, SNPs with genotyping error rates greater than 0.01 will be filtered out, but this threshold can be changed with the --max_error argument.
+alternatively, a genotyping error probability can be provided using the :code:`--p_error` option.
+By default, SNPs with genotyping error rates greater than 0.01 will be filtered out, but this threshold can be changed with the :code:`--max_error` argument.
 To infer the IBD segments from the genotype data in chr_1.bed,use the following command

     ``ibd.py --bed chr_@ --king king.kin0 --agesex agesex.txt --out chr_@ --threads 4 --ld_out``